bullet-train-co/bullet_train-core/docs/javascript.md

 # JavaScript
 Bullet Train leans into the use of [Stimulus](https://stimulus.hotwired.dev) for custom JavaScript.
-If you haven't read it already, we consider [the original introductory blog post for Stimulus](https://medium.com/signal-v-noise/stimulus-1-0-a-modest-javascript-framework-for-the-html-you-already-have-f04307009130) to be a seminal work in the Rails ecosystem and consider it required reading for understanding the philosophy of JavaScript in Bullet Train.
+If you haven't read it previously, [the original introductory blog post for Stimulus from 2018](https://medium.com/signal-v-noise/stimulus-1-0-a-modest-javascript-framework-for-the-html-you-already-have-f04307009130) was groundbreaking in its time, and we still consider it required reading for understanding the philosophy of JavaScript in Bullet Train.

 ## Writing Custom JavaScript
 The happy path for writing new custom JavaScript is to [write it as a Stimulus controller](https://stimulus.hotwired.dev/handbook/building-something-real) in `app/javascript/controllers` and invoke it by augmenting the HTML in your views.
 If you name the file `*_controller.js`, it will be automatically picked up and compiled as part of your application's JavaScript bundle.